About Our Firm

 For such trainees, weekly lectures are presented by the Firmís attorneys, each of whom have instructed numerous previous trainees and prospective patent attorney candidates, both overseas and domestic, on all subjects covered by the examination.

-After the trainees take the U.S. Patent Agentís Examination, other intellectual property subject areas are addressed such as trademarks, licensing, software patents, the Internet, and so forth for the traineesí remaining stay in the U.S.
+After the trainees take the U.S. Patent Agentís Examination, other intellectual property subject areas are addressed such as trademarks, licensing, software patents, litigation, and so forth for the traineesí remaining stay in the U.S.

 Additionally, overseas trainees work side-by-side with the firm's personnel in preparation and prosecution of patent and trademark applications.
 As a result of the firmís attorneys first discussing prospective inventions with the trainee, and then subsequently reviewing, revising, and discussing such revisions with the trainee, the trainee, through preparation of numerous applications and responses during the year, is able to master the practical aspects of U.S. patent application preparation and prosecution.

 Additionally, the strategic location (e.g., about twenty-five minutes from the U.S.P.T.O. by car or metro) of the firm enables trainees to accompany the firm's principals and participate in Patent Examiner interviews, searches and court appearances, thereby further rounding out their learning experience.

 The firm also encourages trainees to enroll in commercially-available intellectual property courses such as those presented by the American Intellectual Property Law Association (AIPLA), the Intellectual Property Law section of the American Bar Association, and the Patent Law Instituteís or the Patent Resources Group, Inc.ís Patent Bar Review Course (founded by Professor Irving Kayton) to expand their knowledge.